Moodle-teamCSUSM/project-documentation/README.md

 > #### iOS Mobile Development Team

-> In charge of all iOS development in xCode and other enviornments.
-This team will pair with the Android Development Team and Web Development team for design consistancy, database management and graphics implementation.
+> In charge of all iOS development in xCode and other environments.
+This team will pair with the Android Development Team and Web Development team for design consistency, database management and graphics implementation.
 Note that since we will be using REACT-Native, the language is portable enough to also work directly with the iOS Development Team.
 Each member must have suitable hardware for testing and running all created applications.

 > Member | Main Role
 > ------ | ---------